nikvujic/traffic_control_server/README.md

-Simple script using computer vision to detect vehciles from 3D generated images.
+Simple script using computer vision to detect vehicles from 3D generated images.